-CRITERIA: No. Learning Outcome assessed 1 Behaviour that is in accordance with the discipline code of conduct 3 2 Adherence to the discipline code of conduct 3 3 Completion of the required hours 3
+CRITERIA: No. Learning Outcome assessed 1 The academic placement supervisor will evaluate your standard and quality of your work and make an assessment against the following criteria: 3 2 -Behaviour that is in accordance with the discipline code of conduct; 3 3 -Adherence to the discipline code of conduct; 3 4 -Completion of the required hours.
+3